Yes No Share to Facebook

 Understanding the Proper Eviction Via N12 Process Including Notice Requirements When Evicting a Tenant For Own Use By the Landlord

-When a landlord intends to reclaim a rental unit for personal use by the landlord or for personal use by a close family member of the landlord, an N12 form must be used as the means of providing proper notice of eviction to a tenant.
-When a landlord seeks to take back the rental unit, adherence to the N12 process helps to prevent misunderstandings, disputes and misconceptions.
+A landlord, to reclaim a rental unit for personal use of the landlord or personal use by a close family member of the landlord, must provide a properly completed N12 Form as the method of providing notice of eviction to a tenant.
+As a critical aspect of the eviction via N12 process, providing proper notice of eviction helps to ensures that a landlord and a tenant are each aware of the respective legal expectations owed to each other which can foster transparency, trust, and respect during an awkward time.
 Landlords, by understanding the significance of the N12 notice, are thereby prepared to ensure that evictions are undertaken lawfully which safeguards the rights of the landlord while also respecting the needs of tenants.

 Requirements